José Quintana: St. Louis Cardinals (2022)

-New York Mets
+New York Mets (2023–2024)

-On December 9, 2022, Quintana signed a two-year, $26 million contract, with the New York Mets.
+On December 9, 2022, Quintana signed a two-year, $26 million contract with the New York Mets.
 Just an inning and two thirds into spring training, however, Quintana was diagnosed with a stress fracture in his rib cage.
-He withdrew from the 2023 World Baseball Classic in which he had been expected to lead the Colombia national baseball team's pitching staff.
+He withdrew from the 2023 World Baseball Classic, in which he had been expected to lead the Colombia national baseball team's pitching staff.
 The Mets announced the following week that additional testing found a benign lesion on his rib and that Quintana would be undergoing surgery which would keep him out until at least July.
+On June 13, 2023, he began a rehab assignment with the Low–A St. Lucie Mets.
+Quintana was activated from the injured list on July 14, and made his season debut against the Chicago White Sox on July 20 striking out 3 batters allowing no walks, 2 runs, and 6 hits in 5 innings.
+Quintana made 13 starts for the Mets in 2023, posting a 3–6 record, a 3.57 ERA, and 60 strikeouts across 75 2/3 innings pitched.